KevinRyouInoue/Library_Go/README.md

 ### Add to Favorites
 1. Find a book in search results
 2. Click the ⭐ button in the top-right corner of the book card
-3. View all favorites in the "お気に入り" (Favorites) tab
+3. View all favorites in the "Favorites" tab

 ### Manage Reading List (Tsundoku)
 1. Add books to your reading list using the ＋ button
-2. Click "先頭から取り出す" to start reading the first book in your stack
+2. Click "Pick from Top" to start reading the first book in your stack
 3. Update book status as you progress:
-   - Mark as "読了にする" when finished
+   - Mark as "Mark as Done" when finished
-   - Return to "積読に戻す" if you want to read it again later
+   - Return to "Return to Stack" if you want to read it again later

 ## 🔧 Configuration